🛠 Build the packages

 Software downloaded under your working directory is your responsibility.
 Our tools will not take any action to update it: imagine if you lose important data because of an automatic update!

-As a developer, and ALICE contributor, you must be capable of using and understanding git
+As a developer, and ALICE contributor, you must be capable of using and understanding git.

 Check your prerequisites

-that will help you identifying if your prerequisites
+aliBuild comes with the command aliDoctor that will help you identifying if your prerequisites

 were installed correctly.
 In general, aliBuild is capable of building all required software